deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

     method for developing custom vision metrics for classification tasks.
 *   :py:mod:`Deepchecks Metrics <deepchecks.vision.metrics>` for vision Metrics implemented by Deepchecks.
 These are dedicated metrics for object detection and semantic segmentation, such as the ``MeanIoU`` metric.
-Using them is advised for example when defining custom confidence or IoU thresholds is needed.
+Using them is advised when, for example, defining custom confidence or custom IoU thresholds is needed.
     You can import them from ``deepchecks.vision.metrics``.
 *   For cases in which a new vision custom metrics is needed, such as for implementing additional object detection or segmentation metrics, deepchecks also supports custom metric classes.